nicky-nym/nicky-nym.github.io/pages/cities.md

     * do now want to pay the huge costs of creating and operating public transit systems
     * do not want to take slow, inconvenient, public transit options when they could just drive

-In addition to the **pro-transit** camp and the **pro-status-quo** camp, there's also a third camp: people who are optimistic about new technologies for **automated, on-demand transporation**, like self-driving cars and delivery drones.
+In addition to the **pro-transit** camp and the **pro-status-quo** camp, there's also a third camp: people who are optimistic about new technologies for **automated, on-demand transportation**, like self-driving cars and delivery drones.

 **Proponents** of shared, self-driving cars point to advantages like the greatly reduced need for parking compared to conventional cars, yet the convenience of direct door-to-door routes.